Trentonom0r3/After-Diffusion/README.md

 4. You're all set!

 ### WebUI CHecks
-1. If you update hash to ensure Controlnet use, double check your 'webui-user.bat'. file.
+1. If you update hash to ensure Controlnet use, double check your `webui-user.bat` file.
-   -Make SURE commandline args include '--api'
+   - Make sure command-line arguments include `--api`

 ## Usage